 This form summarises the purpose of the job and lists its key tasks.
 It is not a definitive list of all the tasks to be undertaken as those can be varied from time to time at the discretion of the School, in consultation with the postholder.

-Job title: Research Officer in Social Care Economics
+Job title: Research Officer in Social Care Economics and/or Projections - 3 posts

-Department/Centre/Institute: Care Policy and Evaluation Centre (CPEC)

-Accountable to: CPEC Director or relevant project leads (TBC)
+Department/Centre/Institute: Care Policy and Evaluation Centre (CPEC) Accountable to: CPEC Director or relevant project leads (TBC)

 Job Summary